Christmas Cinnamon Star Bread Recipe | Made for Gifting

 Instructions

-Add the remaining sugar, melted butter, egg, egg yolk, salt, and 2 cups of flour to the yeast mixture.
-Mix on low speed using a dough hook until combined.
+- Add the remaining sugar, melted butter, egg, egg yolk, salt, and 2 cups of flour.
+Mix on low speed with a dough hook until combined.
+Continue adding flour, ½ cup at a time, until the dough pulls away from the sides of the bowl and feels soft but not sticky.

-Divide the dough into two equal halves—these will form your two stars.
-Next, cut each half into four equal pieces using a bench scraper or sharp knife.
-On a lightly floured work surface, roll each piece of dough into a 10-inch circle, creating the layers for your stars.
+- Assemble the Star Bread: Once the dough has risen, divide it into two equal halves-each will make one star.
+Cut each half into four equal pieces.
+On a lightly floured surface, roll each piece into a 10-inch circle.

-Use a cookie cutter or glass to mark the center.
-Cut 16 equal strips radiating outward.
-Twist pairs of strips away from each other twice, then pinch the ends together to form star points. - Baking
+- Use a small glass or cookie cutter to mark the center, then cut 16 equal strips radiating outward.
+Twist two strips away from each other twice and pinch the ends together to form a point.
+Continue all the way around to create the star shape.

-Bake for 17–20 minutes or until golden brown and the internal temperature reaches 190°F. If the top browns too quickly, turn oven down slightly.
+- Bake for 17-20 minutes, until golden brown and the inside reaches 190°F. If the top darkens too quickly, lower the oven temperature slightly.
+Let the bread cool before serving.

-Allow the bread to cool before serving.
-Store any leftover star bread in an airtight container for up to 3 days, or freeze for the next day.
+- Store leftovers in an airtight container for up to 3 days, or freeze to enjoy later.

 Notes